You may have been to Disney World hundreds of times, but things are constantly changing there.

 On the ride itself, boats are generally loaded with a few empty rows between different parties.

-At Pirates of the Caribbean, boats are loaded with a few empty rows left between different parties.
+In terms of the boats, they were previously being loaded with a few empty rows left between different parties.

 Soar off to a whole new world at the Magic Carpets of Aladdin.
 At this attraction, generally one party is seated per flying carpet.